nasa/GeneLab_Data_Processing/Microarray/Agilent_1-channel/Pipeline_GL-DPPD-XXXX_Versions/GL-DPPD-XXXX.md

 - `norm_data` (R object containing background-corrected microarray data)

   >
-  > Note: Background correction was performed using the `normexp` method, TODO: insert description of what this does
+  > Note: Background correction was performed using the `normexp` method, TODO: insert description of what this does, as recommended by [Ritchie, M.E., et al.](http://bioinformatics.oxfordjournals.org/content/23/20/2700)

 <br>